All international students have an obligation legalise their stay in Poland.

-2. After the arrival all foreigners staying in Poland for longer than 30 days in case of non-EU citizens, must register their place of residence (temporary address of stay in Poland).
+2. After the arrival all foreigners staying in Poland for longer than 30 days must register their place of residence (temporary address of stay in Poland).

 Foreigners from non-EU countries are asked to register their temporary address of stay no later than in the 4th day of their stay in Poland.
 The period of the temporary residence at a specified address declared by the foreigner may not exceed the period during which the foreigner may legally stay on the territory of the Republic of Poland, in accordance with a document confirming their right of residence.

 To register, go to the nearest Krakow City Council Offices (Urząd Miasta Krakowa):